From the desk of: Sam C. Chan

 2. Your mission-critical applications ready? (compatibility & vendor support)

-3. Is your IT department ready? (skills set, custom-developed scripts, etc.)
+3. Is your IT department ready? (skills set, custom-developed scripts, staff training, infrastructural factors, cycles, etc.)

 See Also: